lesichkovm/lesichkovm/README.md

 **ABOUT ME**

-I'm a Software Developer, IT Consultant and Constantly Learning!
+I'm a Software Developer, Dev Lead, IT Consultant and Still Learning!
 - 🌱 I’m currently learning Blazor, MAUI and Electron.
 - 🥅 2022 Goals:
   - [ ] 🎮 Write more tests for my Golang libraries and packages